-B.2.
+11.2.2.
 Compiling kJoram

-Building kJoram requires to use a 1.3 or 1.4 jdk, and to modify the compiler in the build.properties files as "classic" instead of "modern".
+Building kJoram requires to use a 1.3 or 1.4 JDK, and to generates 1.1 bytecode.
 Then, type:

 '''

-ant ship.kjoram (equivalent to ant -buildfile kjoram.xml
+ant -buildfile kjoram.xml build.kjoram

-ship.kjoram)

 '''

-This creates the classes/ and javadoc/ directories when compiling is requested for the first time or after a clean.
-The classes/ directory holds the compiled classes, the kjoram.jar library is created in the lib/ directory.
+It creates the classes/, build/ and doc/ directories when compiling is requested for the first time or after a clean.
+The classes/ directory holds the compiled classes, the joram-kclient.jar library is created in the build/ directory.

-B.3.
+11.2.3.
 Compiling the administration tool